NMFS-PAM-Glider/hackathon-shared-repo/pam-visualizer/README.md

 Meanwhile, data are visualized in 4 ways:
 * `Waveform`.
 Amplitude on the Y axis, time on the X.
 * `Spectrum`.
 Magnitude on the Y axis, frequency on the X.
 * `Spectrogram`.
-Frequency on the Y axis, time on the X, magnitude on the Z.
+Frequency on the Y axis, time on the X, magnitude on the Z. In the spectrogram viewer mode, there is functionality to listen to the visualized sound.
+* `Long term spectral average`.
+Frequency on the Y axis, time on the X (days), magnitude on the Z.

 ### Datasets